 While some of the more corporately responsible companies seem to make items whose style isn’t quite up my alley, Prana makes clothes that I know I will be okay with wearing for years, and whose style fits my own — fun, funky, and original.

-Though Prana is a new edition to the line of products utilized within the Bodhi Surf family, the last Bodhi Surf intern, Sarah Coburn, was quite familiar with the brand.
+Though Prana is a new edition to the line of products utilized within the Bodhi family, the last Bodhi intern, Sarah Coburn, was quite familiar with the brand.
 Earlier this year, Sarah spent four months living in the backcountry.
 During this time she relied heavily on her Prana hiking/climbing pants as her bottoms of choice, regardless of whether she was skiing in the Wyoming Range, paddling the San Juan and Green Rivers in Utah, hiking Canyonlands National Park, or rock climbing Sinks Canyon.
-Lately, Sarah has been showing off her Prana pants during yoga classes at Bodhi Shambala Yoga Center, and if she’s worn them as much as she claims, then it’s likely Prana apparel will become a staple of the Bodhi team’s wardrobe!
+Lately, Sarah has been showing off her Prana pants during yoga classes at Bodhi Shambala Yoga Studio, and if she’s worn them as much as she claims, then it’s likely Prana apparel will become a staple of the Bodhi team’s wardrobe!

 We know there are many other socially and environmentally-conscious outdoor apparel companies out there doing great things.
 Please share your favorite(s) in the comments and tell us what makes them great!